johnquevedo/pdf-merger-app/README.md

 # pdf-merger-app

 A full-stack web application where users can register, log in, upload PDF files, and merge them.
-Built with the MERN stack and AWS S3 for file storage.
+Files are stored in AWS S3 and user data is managed with MongoDB.

 ## Features